Glynn County School District

 The Glynn County School District is a public school district in Glynn County, Georgia, United States, based in Brunswick.
 It serves the communities of Brunswick, Country Club Estates, Dock Junction, Everett, St. Simons Island, and Sterling.

 History

 By 1963 the board of education had ruled that African-American students should attend high schools which previously did not admit children of their race.

 In 1999 the school district voted to find a method of having the Ten Commandments legally displayed on district properties which would hold up under legal challenges; the proposal had displaying the Ten Commandments with other historical documents.

+In 2025, under the "Distraction-Free Education Act" in Georgia, Glynn County Schools banned cellphones and other electronics during school hours for K-12 students.